JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/script.md

 <a name="Syntax"></a>
 ## Script File Syntax

-Scenarios in iCASA simulation module are specified in a XML file using the tag __behavior__.
+Scenarios in iCasa simulation module are specified in a XML file using the tag __behavior__.

 _Example:_